ABTSoftware/SciChart.JS.Examples/Sandbox/CustomerExamples/Annotations/README.md

 * How to hide grips for annotations (uses `AxisMarkerAnnotationWithoutGrips`)
 * How to Extend Line annotation to draw caps on the ends (`CappedLineAnnotation`)
 * How to create a custom svg annotation which contains form elements.
+* How to get the annotation position during drag events

 ## Running the Example